 Debbie Goddard is the Director of Outreach and the Director of African Americans for Humanism.
 She has years of experience in volunteering and campus and community organizing.
 Before coming to work for CFI as a field organizer, she volunteered for CFI On Campus with local groups and on the international level as Student Publications Director and Student President.
 She has been involved with church-state separation and secular activism, as well as with LGBTQ and progressive issues, for over a decade.

 Reba Boyd Wooden is Executive Director of CFI–Indiana as well as the director of CFI's Secular Celebrant Program.
-She started Humanist Friendship Group of Central Indiana in 1999, which became CFI Community of Indiana in 2005.
-On April 1, 2007, CFI–Indiana opened on the Indianapolis downtown canal walk at 350 Canal Walk, Suite A. Reba has a B.A from the University of Indianapolis with a major in Social Studies Education and a minor in Business Education, an M.S. from Butler University in History/Education, and an M.S. in Counseling and Counselor Education from Indiana University.
+She started the Humanist Friendship Group of Central Indiana in 1999, which became the CFI Community of Indiana in 2005.
+On April 1, 2007, CFI–Indiana opened on the Indianapolis downtown canal walk at 350 Canal Walk, Suite A. Reba has a B.A. from the University of Indianapolis with a major in Social Studies Education and a minor in Business Education, an M.S. from Butler University in History/Education, and an M.S. in Counseling and Counselor Education from Indiana University.
 She retired after 37 years in public education in 2005.
 She spent her last 13 years as a high school guidance counselor and the previous years in the classroom teaching mostly psychology and United States history.
 She is the mother of two and the grandmother of seven.
-She has been a member of ACLU of Indiana Board of Directors for several years and is currently serving as the board's Vice President for Education.
+She has been a member of the ACLU of Indiana Board of Directors for several years and is currently serving as the board's Vice President for Education.